 It is highly recommended that the $sgx_destroy_enclave$ function be called after the application has finished using the enclave to avoid possible deadlocks.

-The library libsgx_urts.aexposes this function to destroy a previously created enclave in hardware mode, while libsgx_urts_sim.a provides a simulative counterpart.
+The library libsgx_urts.so exposes this function to destroy a previously created enclave in hardware mode, while libsgx_urts_sim.so provides a simulative counterpart.

 See more details in Loading and Unloading an Enclave.